PickyBinders/PickyBinder/README.md

 are defined in the **nextflow.config** file.
 The locations of the required tools, Singularity images and default values are specified in the **params.config** file.

-Each process of the pipeline has its own working directory that is located in the **work** folder, where all the output and log files for each process are stored.
+Each task of the workflow has its own working directory that is located in the **work** folder, where all the output and log files for each process are stored.
 The designated output files are automatically copied to the results' folder, and therefore it is useful to **remove the work directory** if the pipeline finished satisfactorily.

-Upon successful completion the **report.html** is produced which gives information about each process including the used resources.
+During the workflow the **trace_report.csv** keeps track of all the finished tasks including the used resources and upon successful completion a **report.html** is produced which gives additional graphical information about each process.

 ## Dependencies

 ### Nextflow